lapp0/Smart-Market/README.md

 For V0.1, the client will simply give you someones Bitmessage address based on a public key you enter.

 ### Broadcasting
-To prevent DoS and malicious users flooding each users harddrive, there will have to be something throttling those spammers.
+To prevent DoS and malicious users flooding each users hard drive, there will have to be something throttling those spammers.
 Whenever a rating is made, is will have to have a proof of work associated with it.
 Another method of throttling spam ratings is not relaying ratings made by those you don't trust, however only the proof of work will be part of V0.1.

 The proof of work will be the same as Bitmessages (SHA512) for V0.1.